twolfson/nightlife/cities/oregon_portland.md

     - From 12:30 to 3:30, crowd on dancefloor but only 1/4 taken up due to space being so big
     - Music was happy hardcore
 - No alcohol served but drinks/snacks available

-## Spin Room
-- 1 floor
-    - 1 medium room (front) with small dancefloor and 2 poles
-    - 1 medium room (rear) with small dancefloor, small bar, and 3 poles
-    - Visuals were:
-        - Light bars across walls
-        - Dot panels overhead
-        - Circular/square color changing panels on walls
-        - Clear plastic cups which glowed due to low power blacklight but blacklight didn't overglow eyes at all
-        - Super luminescent place, reminded me of Robot restaurant in Tokyo
-- Went on a Monday (2016/09/26 - Madhouse PDX)
-    - No cover
-    - No line at 11:00PM
-    - From 11:00 to 2:00, rear room had crowd but room to dance
-    - Music was house
-- Went on a Monday (2016/10/24 - Madhouse PDX)
-    - No cover
-    - From 10:50PM to 11:30PM, handful of people in venue
-    - From 11:30PM to 12:50PM, good amount of people and room to dance
-    - From 12:50PM to 1:40AM, some people and plenty of room to dance
-- $5 for rum and coke
-- $5 for coconut Bacardi and coke

 ## Studio 20
 - 1 floor